sdeepaknarayanan/cil-project/README.md

 python3 -m pip install -r requirements.txt
 ```

-If you are instead using the Euler Cluster, we suggest executing the following commands
+If you are instead using the Euler Cluster, execute the following commands

 ```
 env2lmod